5ire-tech/5ireChain/docs/README.md

 ### **Esg Pallet:**
 An oracle loads the `ESG` score from off-chain storage to on-chain storage.
 Then `ESG` interface is tightly coupled with the other pallets and is used as a factor in calculating reward for validators and nominators.
+### **Reward Pallet:**

++ The Reward Pallet is a module in the Substrate blockchain framework designed to manage and distribute rewards to participants based on their contributions within the network.

++ This pallet facilitates the allocation of rewards to validators and nominators for their involvement in staking activities.

 ## **5. Roadmap**